shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I’m sure that’s normal.”

 Reesu grabbed Shank by the feet and put him upside-down in a barrel, then glued a lid on it.
 The lid had a hole in it with just enough room for Shank to peak his head through, if he so decided.
 And Reesu made that decision for him.
-She then turned the barrel upright and glued it to the wall oppsosite Astalir, taking care to make sure Shank was also facing the wall.
+She then turned the barrel upright and glued it to the wall opposite Astalir, taking care to make sure Shank was also facing the wall.

 “Goodnight deer, goodnight my pet.”
 She kissed both of them on the forehead.
 “Please forget everything that happened tonight.
 And sweet dreams!”